 Sonnenwagen and Covestro: Shaping the mobility of the future together

-The student initiative 'Team Sonnenwagen' has been building solar cars since 2017 and competes with them in international solar car races.
-Covestro supports the approximately 40 students from RWTH and FH Aachen, who come together every two years, with innovative material solutions and technical exchange.
-The company has also been the main sponsor since 2018.
-The success speaks for itself: At the European Championship, the iLumen European Solar Challenge 2024 in Zolder, Belgium, the team narrowly missed victory and finished second and third with their two cars Photon and Adelie.
+The company has also been the main sponsor since 2018 and the success speaks for itself: At the European Championship, the iLumen European Solar Challenge 2024 in Zolder, Belgium, the team narrowly missed victory and finished second and third with their two cars Photon and Adelie.
 The experiences from back then have been incorporated into the current generation of the race car: The "Æthon".
+With Æthon, the team secured an impressive fourth place at the 2025 World Solar Challenge in Australia.

 One-Year Construction Phase